roman-milk/roman-milk.github.io/twin-times.md

+===

- ****** Twin Times Ch.
-03 ****** bygeronimo_appleby© I put my index finger to my lips in a theatrical gesture for her to be quiet.
+I put my index finger to my lips in a theatrical gesture for her to be quiet.
 She nodded at me and then clasped my hand while I led her towards the door.
 I let Belinda take the first look and I saw her body stiffen when the full effect of what she was witnessing hit her.

  I moved close behind my sister and looked into the room.
 Aunt Felicity was playing a blinder.
 She had my father flat on his back on the bed, she was holding his huge cock upright and was once again slobbering and licking the large helmet.